Transductive conformal inference with adaptive scores

 For fundamentals on conformal prediction, see \cite{vovk2005algorithmic,balasubramanian2014conformal}.
 We only {consider} the {\it split conformal} approach, also named inductive conformal approach in the seminal work of \cite{papadopoulos2002inductive}.
 The split conformal approach uses a separate training set but is considered the most practically amenable approach for big data (in contrast to the ``full conformal'' approach which can be sharper but computationally intractable).

 The most important consequence of score exchangeability is that the marginal distribution of a conformal $p$-value is a discrete uniform under the joint (calibration and test) data distribution.
 There has been significant recent interest for the {\it conditional} distribution of a marginal $p$-value, conditional to the calibration sample, under the stronger assumption of i.i.d. scores.
 The corresponding results take the form of bounds on $\P(p_1\leq t \:|\: \dcal)$ holding with high probability over $\dcal$ (\citealp{vovk2012conditional,bian2022training,sarkar2023post,bates2023testing}, where in the two latter references the results are in addition uniformly valid in $t$).
-However, the i.i.d. scores assumption prevents handling adaptive scores (point (i) above), for which only exchangeability is guaranteed; moreover, these works are restricted to a single predictor, and do not address point (ii) either.
-Simultaneous inference for the (PI) task has been proposed by \cite{vovk2013transductive} (see also \citealp{saunders1999transduction} for an earlier occurrence for one $p$-value with multiple new examples), referred to as transductive conformal inference, and which includes a Bonferroni-type correction.
+However, the i.i.d. scores assumption prevents handling adaptive scores , for which only exchangeability is guaranteed; moreover, these works only handle a single prediction.

+Simultaneous inference for the (PI) task has been proposed by \cite{vovk2013transductive} (see also \citealp{saunders1999transduction} for an earlier occurrence for one $p$-value with multiple new examples), referred to as transductive conformal inference.
+It includes a bound on the family-wise error rate (the probability of committing one or more PI errors) based on a Bonferroni-type correction.